 - A levels - Half the institutions require A level Chemistry and some also ask for Biology or other specific subjects.
 High grades are normally required.

 - GCSEs - Very high grades required, often in specific subjects

 Find out more about the courses and entry requirements here at Nottingham:

 Choosing a medical school

-There are currently over 30 medical schools in the UK and just under half of them offer a graduate entry shortened programme.
+There are currently over 30 medical schools in the UK and just over half of them offer a graduate entry shortened programme.
 When choosing which medical schools to apply to you will want to consider the teaching style of the course, admission requirements, location and reputation.

 Depending on your degree, A level and GCSE subjects some courses may not be open to you.
 There are also some courses which prefer applicants not to come straight out of university onto the course.

 Teaching styles vary especially in the first year.
 GEM courses range from a series of lectures, tutorials and practicals to case-based, problem-solving and patient contact learning in small groups with the emphasis on self-directed learning known as problem-based learning or PBL.

 Clinical demonstrations and laboratory practicals will always support any learning along with working alongside other health professionals.
 All clinical learning on GEM courses takes place in hospitals, community trusts and general practices.
 Think about the way you like to learn so that you choose the right course.

 As this is a lengthy course, think about your support networks and the cost of living.